Užutrakis Manor: 19th century

 At the close of the 19th century, the site was acquired by Laurynas Odinecas, who constructed a brickwork Uniate chapel, the remains of which can still be seen today.
-In 1867, Count Józef Tyszkiewicz Sr. (Juozapas Tiškevičius II) acquired the Užutrakis estate.
+In 1867, Count Józef Tyszkiewicz Sr. acquired the Užutrakis estate.
 At this time, the Tyszkiewicz family already owned the nearby lands of Trakų Vokė and Lentvaris.
-After he died in 1891, the estate was inherited by his son, also named Józef (Juozapas Tiškevičius IV), who, together with his wife, Polish duchess Jadwiga Światopełk-Czetwertyńska (Jadvyga Sviatopelk-Četvertinska), initiated major landscaping and reinforcement works on the shores of Lake Galvė.
+After he died in 1891, the estate was inherited by his son, also named Józef, who, together with his wife, Polish duchess Jadwiga Światopełk-Czetwertyńska, initiated major landscaping and reinforcement works on the shores of Lake Galvė.
 Construction of a new palace began in 1898, according to the project of the architect Józef Huss.
 The estate covered 800 hectares, 80 of which were reserved for the family residence.